georgia-tech-db/evadb/docs/source/reference/ai/model-forecasting.rst

      - The name of column that represents an identifier for the series.
 If relevant column is not found, the whole table is considered as one series of data.
    * - LIBRARY (str, default: 'statsforecast')
      - We can select one of `statsforecast` (default) or `neuralforecast`. `statsforecast` provides access to statistical forecasting methods, while `neuralforecast` gives access to deep-learning based forecasting methods.
-   * - MODEL (str, default: 'AutoARIMA')
+   * - MODEL (str, default: 'ARIMA')
-     - If LIBRARY is `statsforecast`, we can select one of AutoARIMA, AutoCES, AutoETS, AutoTheta.
-The default is AutoARIMA.
+     - If LIBRARY is `statsforecast`, we can select one of ARIMA, CES, ETS, Theta.
+The default is ARIMA.
 Check `Automatic Forecasting <https://nixtla.github.io/statsforecast/src/core/models_intro.html#automatic-forecasting>`_ to learn details about these models.
 If LIBRARY is `neuralforecast`, we can select one of NHITS or NBEATS.
 The default is NBEATS.
 Check `NBEATS docs <https://nixtla.github.io/neuralforecast/models.nbeats.html>`_ for details.
-   * - AUTO (str, default: 'F')
+   * - AUTO (str, default: 'T')
-     - The names of columns to be treated as exogenous variables, separated by comma.
-These columns would be considered for forecasting by the backend only for LIBRARY `neuralforecast`.
+     - If set to 'T', it enables automatic hyperparameter optimization.
+Must be set to 'T' for `statsforecast` library.
+One may set this parameter to `false` if LIBRARY is `neuralforecast` for faster (but less reliable) results.
    * - Frequency (str, default: 'auto')
      - A string indicating the frequency of the data.
 The common used ones are D, W, M, Y, which repestively represents day-, week-, month- and year- end frequency.
 The default value is M. Check `pandas available frequencies <https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases>`_ for all available frequencies.
 If it is not provided, the frequency is attempted to be determined automatically.

-Note: If columns other than the ones required as mentioned above are passed while creating the function, they will be treated as exogenous variables if LIBRARY is `neuralforecast` and the AUTO is set to F. In other situations, they would be ignored.
+Note: If columns other than the ones required as mentioned above are passed while creating the function, they will be treated as exogenous variables if LIBRARY is `neuralforecast`.
+Otherwise, they would be ignored.

 Below is an example query specifying the above parameters: